MSc Dementia Studies

 There is also a designated librarian for the faculty with a wealth of experience in supporting students with the resources available.
 Students will also have access to a state-of-the-art simulation centre which recreates both inpatient and community care settings.

-Throughout the course, students will be taught by academics, clinicians and service users (people living with dementia and carers).
+Throughout the course, students will be taught by academics, clinicians, guest lecturers and service users (people living with dementia and carers).

 At USW, we regularly review our courses in response to changing patterns of employment and skills demand to ensure we offer learning designed to reflect today’s student needs and tomorrow’s employer demands.